Atsutane/aur-repo/README.md

   add package [mode]        Add new package to the list, 'mode' is the same as
-                            in the config file and defaults to 'm'. addbuild package [mode]   Same as above plus building the package right away. info                      Show some info about the repository. list                      List all current packages in the repository database.
+                            in the config file and defaults to 'm'. addbuild package [mode]   Same as above plus building the package right away. remove package            Remove package from repository and delete all source files. info                      Show some info about the repository. list                      List all current packages in the repository database.